 Paddle Boarding Tips

-Paddle boarding can be overwhelming at first, but with a bit of practice, you’ll be gliding across the water like a pro in no time.
+Paddle boarding can be overwhelming initially, but with some practice, you’ll be gliding across the water like a pro in no time.
 Here are a few paddle boarding tips for beginners to get you started:

-1. Start in calm water: If you are just learning how to paddle board, it’s best to start in calm water.
+1. Start in calm water: If you are just learning how to paddle board.
 A lake or slow-moving river is a great place to start.
-Once you get comfortable with the basics, you can try paddling in rougher water.
+Once you get comfortable with the basics, you can paddle in rougher water.

 2. Paddle with a buddy: It’s always a good idea to paddle with a friend, especially if you are new to the sport.